 REFRESHMENTS: A coffee van from Sussex Coffee Trucks will be at the entrance to Wallands, selling excellent coffee, tea and snacks.
 Please bring funds for this!
 Free beer and pizza tokens will be handed out at the finish.
 We have ale from Harveys, coffee from SCT and freshly made pizza from Circa Events.
 Non-runners will also be able to buy beer at the finish.

 CAR PARKING: Spaces are strictly limited – there are plenty of free spaces at County Hall, 5 minutes down the road (access via Western Road, opposite the Pelham Arms).

 BAG DROP: There will be two bag drop areas at the start.
 All bags are dropped/transported at owner’s risk.
 PLEASE MARK YOUR OWN BAG so you can identify it on collection.
 We accept no responsibility for safety of valuables of any description.
 One: van will go to the finish at Harveys Yard.
 Two: car will go to South Downs YHA.
 This is for Relay Part One runners (see RELAY RUNNERS below).
-There will be safety pins available at the start.

 TIMING: we will have a dedicated timing team on the course, checking race numbers and recording individual times.
 We are using stop-watches – no chip timing